rikiyay/covid19/README.md

     - Dead person is removed from the simulation
         - but shown in the counter and stacked area chart in dark gray

-- Social distancing timelines are displayed on the left of still images
+- Social distancing timelines are displayed on the left of the still images

 #### No Social Distancing (Activity Level 100%)